-The importance of proper video evidence recovery for video enhancement is very clear to those of us involved in forensic video enhancement.
-During the process of video evidence recovery, we will make sure the highest quality video recording will be properly saved for use in court.
-Video forensic experts are trained in video evidence recovery.
+The importance of proper video evidence recovery is clear to those of us involved in forensic video enhancement.
+During the process of video evidence recovery, we make sure the highest quality video recording is properly saved for court use.
+Video forensic experts receive extensive training in video evidence recovery.

-As an audio/video forensic expert I have worked on many cases involving digital video recordings.
-These recordings are admitted into evidence in court.
-Much of the work we do on these recordings is video enhancement which allows the Trier of Fact to better see the events as they occurred.
-Some of the time this digital video evidence is recorded on video surveillance systems.
-Other times it is recorded on smart-phones. ?Video surveillance recordings that we forensically enhance are properly removed from both mobile surveillance systems and stationary surveillance systems.
+As a forensic expert, I have worked on many cases involving digital video recordings admitted into evidence in court.
+Much of our work with these recordings involves video enhancement, which allows the trier of fact to better see events as they occurred.
+Often times, video surveillance systems or smartphones record the digital evidence in question.
+We properly remove recordings from both mobile and stationary surveillance systems for forensic enhancement.

-Stationary surveillance systems record digital video at stationary locations like convenience stores, banks and other businesses or institutions.
-Mobile surveillance systems are being used more and more in buses, trains and other types of public transportation.
+Stationary surveillance systems record video at locations such as convenience stores, banks, and other businesses or institutions.
+Buses, trains and other types of public transportation utilize mobile surveillance systems.

 Evidence Recovery Importance

-We retrieve the recording so as to minimize any degradation of quality created by a less experienced person.
-When a multi-million dollar lawsuit may depend on the analysis of a surveillance video, it is important NOT to leave evidence retrieval to an untrained security guard.
+We retrieve the recording so as to minimize any degradation of quality.
+When a lawsuit depends on the analysis of a surveillance video, it is important not to leave evidence retrieval to an untrained security guard.

-We research the operator?s manual and connect with tech support from the surveillance company before we travel to the location of the surveillance equipment and perform the evidence recovery.
-While we are on site we can also examine the administrative log and determine additional forensic information for the chain of custody.
+We research the operator’s manual and connect with tech support from the surveillance company before traveling to perform evidence recovery.
+While on site, we also examine the administrative log and determine additional forensic information for the chain of custody.

 Before digital audio and video recorders, retrieving a tape-based analogue recording was fairly straightforward.
 Recordings were made to tape cassettes, which were stored in climate-controlled conditions.
 Evidence retrieval was as simple as picking up the original cassette recording.
 Digital video recorders (DVRs), however, do not record to easily portable cassettes.
 Rather, they record to the kind of hard disk drives found in computers.
 These internal hard drives are not portable, making evidence retrieval more difficult.
 Whether we take the DVR or its internal drive with me or make a lossless copy of its contents, I always follow anti-static procedures and carry all media in specially shielded cases.

-All surveillance and standard digital video is recorded using a specific compression/decompression scheme or codec.
-The compressed file is stored within a wrapper, a file structure, which determines its format.
+All surveillance and standard digital video uses a specific compression/decompression scheme or codec to record.
+The compressed file’s storage structure determines its format.
 It is not uncommon for surveillance DVRs to use proprietary formats, allowing playback only through the original recording DVR.
 Some DVRs can re-compress the original proprietary format file, trans-coding it into a non-proprietary format for easy playback.
 However, these more accessible files often contain lower quality video and audio.
-When we retrieve these digital video files, we study the DVR?s operating manual to find the best way to make a high quality copy that retains all data and metadata.
+When we retrieve these digital video files, we study the DVR’s operating manual to find the best way to make a high quality copy that retains all data and metadata.
 By minimizing or eliminating the degradation that can accompany translating the file from one format to another, we ensure that our lab analysis is based on the best video recording available.